egad13/FRjs/.jsdoc/tutorials/colourselect.md

 ## Custom Attributes

-In addition to all standard attributes available for `<select>` elements, `ColourSelect`s support the following custom attributes:
+In addition to all standard attributes available for `<select>` elements, colour dropdowns support the following custom attributes:

 | Attribute            | Type    | Value If Unset | Description     |
 |----------------------|---------|----------------|-----------------|